 B. All buildings and facilities used in the conduct of any such educational institution, including specifically but without limitation, classroom buildings, administrative buildings, research facilities and development facilities, shall be considered to be within the scope of this article, and the board of regents of any such institution is authorized to impose and collect fees from all or specific classes of students of attendance as it may consider desirable to impose and collect for the use or availability or both of the buildings or facilities, and the proceeds of all such student fees shall be considered to be income and revenues derived from the operation of the buildings or facilities for all purposes of this article.
-The board of regents of an educational institution may charge fees to persons other than students for the use of the buildings or facilities, and any fees charged any person for the use of the buildings or facilities for all purposes of this article.
+The board of regents of an educational institution may charge fees to persons other than students for the use of the buildings or facilities, and any fees charged any person for the use of the buildings or facilities are considered income and revenue derived from the operation of the buildings or facilities for all purposes of this article.